-Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Department of Informatics).
+Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Faculty of Informatics and Digital Technologies).
 In the last week of classes, students will evaluate the quality of classes using an anonymous questionnaire.
 Students' achievements in the course will also be analysed (percentage of students who passed the course and their average grade).

-COURSE DESCRIPTION Course instructor Full Prof. Ivo Ipšić, PhD / Vedran Miletić, Full Prof. Ivo Ipšić, PhD / Vedran Miletić, PhD Name of the course Computer System Administration Computer System Administration Study programme Undergraduate university programme in informatics Status of the course compulsory for CS module Year of study 3 ECTS credits and manner of ECTS credits 5 instruction Number of class hours (L+E+S) 30+30+0
+COURSE DESCRIPTION Course instructor Asst.
+Prof. Vedran Miletić, PhD Asst.
+Prof. Vedran Miletić, PhD Name of the course Computer System Administration Study programme Undergraduate university programme Informatics Status of the course compulsory for CS module Year of study 3 ECTS credits and manner of ECTS credits 5 instruction Number of class hours (L+E+S) 30+30+0